ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Dependencies.rst

 Prerequisites
 -------------

-This page assumes you have a Linux machine with :doc:`rosdep </Tutorials/Intermediate/Rosdep>` installed.
+This page assumes you have Linux machine with :doc:`rosdep </Tutorials/Intermediate/Rosdep>` installed.

 Why do dependencies matter?
 ---------------------------